mialbaker/flask-crud-app/README.md

 * DELETE: `curl -X POST http://127.0.0.1:5000/delete_element -d "namespace=param1&key=param2"`
 * COUNT: `curl -X POST http://127.0.0.1:5000/count_element -d "namespace=param1&value=param2"`
 * COUNT GLOBAL: `curl -X POST http://127.0.0.1:5000/count_global_element -d "value=param1"`

+# CRUD + COUNT functionality
+* set - sets the key in the given namespace to the value.
+   Parameters: [namespace] [key] [value]
+* get - returns the value of the key in the given namespace in the database.
+  Parameters: [namespace] [key]
+  Returns: [value]
+* delete - deletes the value from the database.
+  Parameters: [namespace] [key]
+* count - returns the number of records that have the given value assigned to them in a particular namespace.
+If that value is not assigned, returns 0.
+  Parameters: [namespace] [value]
+* countGlobal - returns the number of records that have the given value assigned to them across all namespaces.
+If that value is not assigned, returns 0.
+  Parameters: [value]

 # CURL command examples
 ## Scenario 1